jeffsikes/mastodon-featured-profiles/README.md

 This code relies heavily on the work of [Julia Evans](https://mastodon.social/@b0rk), who [created this miniscule Mastodon Library](https://github.com/jvns/mastodon-threaded-replies#contains-a-tiny-mastodon-library) that authenticates requests and makes a few calls.

 I built on this base and added more calls to retrieve various timelines, hashtags, lists, etc.

-### Maintenance
-Right now this is just a hobby.
-I don't know if I will continue to fiddle with it.

-You are welcome to download, clone or fork this and make it your own.
-I'd love to hear what you're doing with it!

 ### PicoCss